svolpe43/cfsh/README.md

-# CloudFormation Shell
+# AWS Shell

-Cfsh is a shell that traverses aws resources in Cloudformation.
+Cfsh is a shell that traverses aws resources and allows you to manipulate and control them.
 If you are comfortable inside the Unix shell then you should feel at home.
 The behavior and commands mimic Bash as closely as possible.
 It has the basic navigation commands such as 'ls' and 'cd', you can use the up and down arrow keys to traverse the history of commands and many more.

 ## Installation
 Cfsh is a Node.js project, you can get it [here](https://nodejs.org/en/download/).
 It relies on Node.js's package manager, npm.
 Once you have Node.js and npm, install Cfsh with the following: